Imagine you’re a Hiring Manager and you've narrowed your search to two applicants:

 Buffet says he looks for emotional intelligence as well as the mental capacity to do the job.
 A college degree isn’t an indicator of intelligence, nor is years of experience doing a particular job.

 Buffet’s definition of energy means someone who takes initiative.
 Can the employee make things happen?
 How is their work ethic?
 Are they entrepreneurial and curious?

-Honesty matters to Buffet, who says having a smart go-getter means nothing if he can’t trust them.
+Buffet has repeatedly said this is his number one non-negotiable in a new hire.
+Honesty matters - having a smart go-getter means nothing if you can’t trust them.

 What do other business leaders have to say about the experience versus aptitude debate?